Random fields, large deviations and triviality in quantum field theory. Part I: Statement of the results

-Let us now give some comments on the these results: \\ \\ 1. {\it On the role of the space-time dimension:} although the possibility $(1)$ of the theorem is valid for all dimensions $d\geq1$, there is no interference between theorem 3.1 and the non-trivial constructions of quantum field carried out for dimensions $d=2,3$: \\
+for some constant $K' >0$.
+For the second assertion we refer to the remarks below. $\Box$ \\ Let us now give some comments on the these results: \\ \\ 1. {\it On the role of the space-time dimension:} although the possibility $(1)$ of the theorem is valid for all dimensions $d\geq1$, there is no interference between theorem 3.1 and the non-trivial constructions of quantum field carried out for dimensions $d=2,3$: \\ \\